Home

 Andrew has also regularly lectured on many aspects of horticulture and he participated on Gardeners’ Question Time for BBC Radio Shropshire for six years.
 In 2014 he was awarded the Loyal and Outstanding Service Award by the Professional Gardeners Guild.

-It is our intention to provide plants of good quality and to make new, rare and unusual plants available to a wider gardening audience, whilst not neglecting the more commonplace.
-The majority of plants we grow are easy and reliable to grow and do not need any special care, we have an aversion to plants that need staking or deadheading!
+It is their intention to provide plants of good quality and to make new, rare and unusual plants available to a wider gardening audience, whilst not neglecting the more commonplace.
+The majority of plants grown are easy and reliable to grow and do not need any special care, they have an aversion to plants that need staking or deadheading!
 They are almost all hardy in at least part of the UK.

 Tim Fuller is the Ornamental Grasses and Woodland Perennials specialist.
 Tim is a member of the Royal Horticultural Society’s Floral Trials Panel (since 2008) and Stipa Trial Panel which are responsible for recommending plants to the Award of Garden Merit.
 During 2009/2010 Tim has taken on the cultivation of the wide range of Hardy Geraniums and will continue them into the future